greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/gpsupport-gp_log_collector.html.md

 - The output of the `gppkg -q --all` command

 -with-gpss
 :  Collect log files related to Greenplum Streaming Server.
-If you do not specify a directory with the `-gpsslogdir` option, gpmt collects logs from the `gpAdminLogs` directory.
+If you do not specify a directory with the `-gpsslogdir` option, gpsupport collects logs from the `gpAdminLogs` directory.
 Log files are of the format `gpss_<date>.log`.

 -with-pxf
 :   Collect all PXF logs along with Greenplum logs.